Login / Quote Area

 It also provides full facilities to allow complete customisation of the Paradiso Lite's features, including but not limited to:

-As the Paradiso Lite shares the App and its firmware with the original Paradiso, please see the App Latest Version and also the Firmware Latest Version tabs on the Paradiso's web page for updates and info.
+As the Paradiso Lite shares its firmware with the original Paradiso, please see the Firmware Latest Version tabs on the Paradiso's web page for firmware updates and info.

 The Paradiso Lite has been tested with and works with Dante Domain Manager.